Time Limits and Other Challenges Hinder Success of Kentucky’s SNAP E&T Program

 - 50/50 SNAP E&T partners, personal communication. ↩

 - While Goodwill Industries of Kentucky and the community colleges reported fewer than expected SNAP E&T referrals to their programs, other organizations described barriers that prevented them from serving any participants in 2018.
 Kentucky Alliance for Boys and Girls Club initially experienced difficultly coming to an agreement with the Department for Community Based Services (DCBS) as to who they would serve, and some other logistics are still being worked out, given the organization serves youth rather than adults.
 Employment Solutions had problems working out a curriculum with DCBS that would meet the requirements of SNAP E&T. And Brighton Center has three training programs with impressive outcomes for participants, but they don’t currently have funding sources that qualify for a match (although they are in the process of attempting to raise private funds for this purpose).
-On the other hand, at the end of the 2018 federal fiscal year (September 1 through August 31), Kentucky Skills U was still in the very early stages of its two pilot programs. ↩
+On the other hand, close to the end of the 2018 federal fiscal year Kentucky Skills U was still in the very early stages of its two pilot programs. ↩

 - Kentucky Center for Economic Policy analysis of data from the Kentucky Cabinet for Health and Family Services, Kentucky SNAP E&T 50/50 partners and the U.S. Department of Labor.
 In addition to the 14 counties that had no 50/50 partners serving the county, an additional 2 had partners whose programs were not in effect in 2018. ↩